hkbakke/rsync-backup/README.md

 # Usage
 ## Configure SSH-keys
-Generate a SSH-key for backups and place the public key in .ssh/authorized_keys on the target host.
+Generate a SSH-key pair for backups and place the public key in `~/.ssh/authorized_keys` for the backup user on the target host.
 Configure the path to the private key in the backup configuration file.

 ## Create the configuration and rules file
 Place a configuration file and a rsync rules-file in the conf.d directory.